National Recycling Week

 Our yellow lid recycling bin is just the beginning

 Why can't they go in the yellow lid recycling bin?
-Some items we use contain chemicals or metals that can start a fire in our collection trucks and other items can become tangled in the machinery used for the sorting of our recyclables after they arrive at the sorting centre.
-There are other ways to recycle these items so that they can be reused or made into something new and avoid landfill.
+Some items we use contain chemicals or metals that can start a fire in our collection trucks, and other items can become tangled in the machinery used to sort our recyclables after they arrive at the sorting centre.
+There are other ways to recycle these items though, so that they can be reused or made into something new and avoid going to landfill.

 By recycling and reducing our waste, it not only keeps valuable materials out of landfill, it also benefits the environment by reducing greenhouse gas emissions and our need for new materials.